funcwj/aps/docs/instruction.md

       cos_ipd: true
     ```

 * `asr_transform`:  Feature configurations for ASR tasks.
 Refer `aps/transform/asr.py` for all the supported parameters.
-For examples, using log-fbank feature with spectral augumentation and utterance-level mean variance normalization:
+For examples, if we want to adopt log-fbank feature with spectral augumentation (SpecAugment) and utterance-level mean variance normalization, we have:
     ```yaml
     asr_transform:
       feats: perturb-fbank-log-cmvn-aug